Morlabs/Docs/Trinity_whitepaper.md

 ## The Symphonic Collaboration of AI Agents

 The true power of Trinity extends far beyond individual AI companions, unveiling a grand vision of multi-agent coordination.
 Within this ecosystem, AI agents can coordinate, negotiate, and leverage their unique strengths to achieve outcomes that once seemed unattainable.
 Imagine a network of AI agents, each specialized in distinct domains, collaborating seamlessly to tackle challenges that defy the capabilities of any single entity.
 Within this ecosystem, AI agents can coordinate, negotiate, and leverage their unique strengths to achieve outcomes that once seemed unattainable.
-From environmental sustainability to groundbreaking scientific discoveries, Morpheus paves the way for a future where collective intelligence addresses our greatest challenges.
+From environmental sustainability to groundbreaking scientific discoveries, Trinity paves the way for a future where collective intelligence addresses our greatest challenges.

 ## The Governance of Decentralized Intelligence